-Our curriculum includes access to wider curriculum opportunities such as Orchestra, Hospitality, Horticulture, Gymnastics, Team Building, Peer mentoring, Sensory play, Bike Riding, Sailing, Forest School and a range of integrated creative arts.
+Our curriculum includes access to wider curriculum opportunities such as Orchestra, Hospitality, Horticulture, Team, Drama, Sensory play, Bike Riding, Go Karting and Scooters, Sailing, Forest School, Boccia and a range of integrated Creative Arts.

-There is an extensive work experience program for pupils in KS4 including strong links with Further Education providers.
+There is a developing work experience programme for pupils in KS4 including strong links with Further Education providers.

 Pupils with specific needs have individualised risk assessments and well-being plans to support pupil development in all areas of the school.
+Each pupil has a safety plan detailing any important information that needs to be shared with staff.